 Description: "A third Parker Fly?!
 I love my 2005 Fly Mojo and I also love the Sustainiac pickup I had installed in my 2007 Fly Deluxe, so, why not get the best of both and modify a Fly Mojo with a Sustainiac?
-I bought this Fly Mojo used in 2012 from someone who must have shared the same thought as me since it already had a Sustainiac installed!"Serial Number: P0803218
+I bought this 2008 Fly Mojo used in 2012."Serial Number: P0803218

-Notes: modified; original Seymour Duncan Jazz pickup (neck) replaced with Sustainac pickup with added on/off toggle switch and harmonic mode three-way toggle switch.
-Original stock pickups remain: Seymour Duncan JB pickup (bridge), and Fishman Piezo in bridge.
+Notes: modified; original Seymour Duncan Jazz pickup (neck) replaced with Sustainiac pickup with added on/off toggle switch and harmonic mode three-way toggle switch.
+Both stock pickup selector and magnetic/piezo selectors were replaced (with Electroswitch toggles; not shown).
+Original stock pickups remain: Seymour Duncan JB pickup (bridge), and Fishman piezo in bridge.
 All controls are mapped according to the original configuration.